just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cybersecurity.rst

     </div>

     <h3>Malware </h3>
-    <p><b><span class="hover vocab yui-wk-div" data-id='Malware'>Malware</span></b> which stands for MALicious softWARE is software intended to damage a computing system or to take partial control over its operation.
+    <p><span class="hover vocab yui-wk-div" data-id='malware'>Malware</span> which stands for MALicious softWARE is software intended to damage a computing system or to take partial control over its operation.
 A computer <b><span class="hover vocab yui-wk-div" data-id='virus'>virus</span></b> is a type of <span class="hover vocab yui-wk-div" data-id='malware'>malware</span> that can copy itself and gain access to a computer in an unauthorized way.
 Computer viruses often attach themselves to legitimate programs and start running independently on a computer. </p>
     <ul>
     <li>Discuss with your class: Have you ever had a <span class="hover vocab yui-wk-div" data-id='virus'>virus</span> on your computer?
 What happened and how did you get rid of it?</li>
     </ul>